tuankhoin/rainfall-measure/README.md

 bar are the last two digits of the year number that is being plotted, and `****` represents the average value of that month.
 An example output:

 ![rainfall](rainfall.PNG)

+*Details of the desciption are taken from The University of Melbourne, Department of Computing and Information Systems, 2019*